Rector Elisha Cole

 was colonel, under General Wolfe, at the taking of Quebec also, at the capture

-of Havana, Cuba, under Albermarle; and afterwards was
+of Havana, Cuba, under Albermarle; and afterwards was appointed to form a

-appointed to form a treaty with the Western Indians.
-He died in 1793.
+treaty with the Western Indians.
+He died

 Dr. Rector